 For the most part, divorces for residents of Texas are governed by the laws associated with divorce in Texas.
 That should come as no surprise.
-There are federal laws that are relevant to retirement division in divorce and things of that nature, but for the most part we look to the Texas Family Code for guidance in divorcing persons in Texas.
+There are federal laws that are relevant to retirement division in divorce and things of that nature, but for the most part, we look to the Texas Family Code for guidance in divorcing persons in Texas.

-Military divorces do not work the same way however.
-Military pensions are perhaps the most debated upon issue in divorces that our office handles for both active duty members of the military as well as veterans.
+Military divorces do not work the same way, however.
+Military pensions are perhaps the most debated upon the issue in divorces that our office handles for both active duty members of the military as well as veterans.
 These benefits are ones that you worked hard for and have sacrificed a great deal to achieve.
-Now that it is time for a divorce to occur, both sides- whether it is your pension plan that is now subject to division or if you are the spouse who is attempting to divide your spouse’s plan- want as straightforward and sensible result as is possible.
+Now that it is time for a divorce to occur, both sides- whether it is your pension plan that is now subject to division or if you are the spouse who is attempting to divide your spouse’s plan- want the as straightforward and sensible result as is possible.

 Eligibility to access a military member’s pension depends in large part on the length of the marriage so consulting with an attorney who handles military divorces is essential to ensure you are being properly advised on this subject in particular.

 Additionally, the Service Members Civil Relief Act protects members of our armed services.
-This federal law prohibits spouses of active duty military members from initiated divorce proceedings.
+This federal law prohibits spouses of active duty military members from initiating divorce proceedings.
 The idea is that while you are protecting the country from harm abroad, your spouse should not be able to start a divorce when you are not in a position to defend your rights.

 Military families are some of the most mobile and transient of people by necessity.
-It’s often times not a question of if you will move, but when and how often those moves occur.
-For those most part, if you are a resident of Texas (and have been for six months) and reside in a county for at least ninety days you may file for divorce in that Texas county.
+It’s often not a question of if you will move, but when and how often those moves occur.
+For the most part, if you are a resident of Texas (and have been for six months) and reside in a county for at least ninety days you may file for divorce in that Texas county.
 Not a big deal.

 Dividing up your community estate

 Those ten years of marriage must be concurrent with ten years of military service as well.
 However, State law in Texas allows for the division of a military pension even if you and your spouse have not been married for ten years.
-Health insurance considerations as well as other benefits provided to military spouses are also subject to federal laws associated with military members, the spouses and divorce.
+Health insurance considerations, as well as other benefits provided to military spouses, are also subject to federal laws associated with military members, the spouses, and divorce.